CIT28/files/w8/ps1p1.md

 3. Write nested query
 - In your README.md file create a heading 2 for "Nested Queries for Lost Letter - Proof of Effect.
-    -  Then write the next queries (one at time) to solve the Lost Letter, there should be at 1 query here.
+    -  Then write the nested subquery  to solve the Lost Letter, there should be at 1 query here.
     - Same output as the static query
     - Once you have a working query complete the poe, pow and git workflow with message
         - **COMMIT MESSAGE - "Lost Letter nested query"**
-    - Comment out these queries before coming on.

 4. Write about your experience